Karmello/cat-start/README.md

 ## Initial steps

 - install Docker on your machine
-- create ssh key and provide it to the owner of the repo
+- create SSH key and provide it to the owner of the repo
 - ask for the env files and the certificates

 ## How to startup